tingfengx/uoftnotes/README.md

 ## &#x1F4BB; Typesetting in \LaTeX
-Most of these notes are written with a software called TeXpad.
+Most of these notes were written with a software called TeXpad.
 Unfortunatelly, this brilliant application is only available on MacOS right now.
 But if you are using a Mac, I would highly recommend you try it out.
 (I was not paid by TeXpad in anyway lol. )
 <details>
   <summary><b>(Legacy) Compiling with Makefile</b></summary>